PyCQA/flake8/docs/source/manpage.rst

                           E,F,W,C90)
     --disable-noqa        Disable the effect of "# noqa".
 This will report errors on lines with "# noqa" at the end.
+                          May be a bare flag, a boolean value, or a comma-separated list of errors to disable "# noqa" for.
+                          A bare flag or a boolean true will disable all "# noqa"s.
     --show-source         Show the source generate each error or warning.
     --statistics          Count errors and warnings.
     --enable-extensions=ENABLE_EXTENSIONS